Emmanuel Ekpo

-Emmanuel Ekpo (born 20 December 1987 in Ekori) is a Nigerian professional footballer.
+Emmanuel Ekpo (born 20 December 1987) is a Nigerian former professional footballer who played as an attacking midfielder and winger.

 Career

 Professional

 Ekpo spent his early years in the youth system of Calabar Rovers, before going on to play professionally for Akwa United and Enyimba in the Nigerian Premier League.

 Ekpo signed a contract with Columbus Crew on 15 April 2008, and scored an impressive first goal for the Crew on 28 June 2008, in a game against Colorado Rapids.
 He went on to be an invaluable part of the Crew team which won the 2008 MLS Cup, the 2008 MLS Supporters Shield, and the 2009 Supporters shield repeat, featuring in over 80 games in all competitions in his first three seasons with the club.

 In December 2011 Ekpo became a free agent when he did not re-sign with the Crew.
 In February 2012 he signed with Molde of Norway, managed by Ole Gunnar Solskjaer, on a three-year contract through 2014.

 After two and a half seasons with Molde, Ekpo moved to Haugesund in July 2014, leaving Haugesund after the 2014 season when his contract expired.

 In October 2016, Ekpo joined Eastern Suburbs AFC in New Zealand.